microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 Prompt Engineering is a trial-and-error process so keep three broad guiding factors in mind:

 1. **Domain Understanding Matters.** Response accuracy and relevance is a function of the _domain_ in which that application or user operates.
 Apply your intuition and domain expertise to **customize techniques** further.
 For instance, define _domain-specific personalities_ in your system prompts, or use _domain-specific templates_ in your user prompts.
-Provide secondary content that reflects domain-specific contexts, or use _domain-specific cues and examples_ to guide model towards familiar usage patterns.
+Provide secondary content that reflects domain-specific contexts, or use _domain-specific cues and examples_ to guide the model towards familiar usage patterns.

 2. **Model Understanding Matters.** We know models are stochastic by nature.
 But model implementations can also vary in terms of the training dataset they use (pre-trained knowledge), the capabilities they provide (e.g., via API or SDK) and the type of content they are optimized for (e.g, code vs. images vs. text).
 Understand the strengths and limitations of the model you are using, and use that knowledge to _prioritize tasks_ or build _customized templates_ that are optimized for the model's capabilities.

 3. **Iteration & Validation Matters.** Models are evolving rapidly, and so are the techniques for prompt engineering.
 As a domain expert, you may have other context or criteria _your_ specific application, that may not apply to the broader community.
 Use prompt engineering tools & techniques to "jump start" prompt construction, then iterate and validate the results using your own intuition and domain expertise.
-Record your insights and create a **knowledge base** (e.g, prompt libraries) that can be used as a new baseline by others, for faster iterations in future.
+Record your insights and create a **knowledge base** (e.g, prompt libraries) that can be used as a new baseline by others, for faster iterations in the future.

 ## Best Practices